-Yes, I supported Hillary Clinton but seriously you are planning on running for President as of January 2009 and you give your opponents a huge issue with your private email server and then fumble the response time and time again.
+Yes, I supported Hillary Clinton but let’s address the elephant in the room.
+You set up a private email server knowing full well that you are planning on running for President in 2016.
+This decision and repeatedly fumbling the response handed a gift to your opponents.
+But there is plent of blame to go around.
 From Trump’s tweets, to the BernieBots, the Alt Right (aka White Supremacist) and the media utterly failing to cover the issues, the 2016 election was a sordid affair.

 - Elizabeth Holmes

 Q: How do you get a small fortune?
 A: Start with a big one.
-Holmes’ 50% interest in Theranos was worht $4.5 billion and is now worth next to nothing.
+Holmes’ 50% interest in Theranos was worth $4.5 billion and is now worth next to nothing.

 - Dani Mathers

 How do you screw up pet sitting a fish?
-Company’s attempt to sue consumers who posted negative review on Yelp backfired bigtime.
+Texas company’s attempt to sue consumers who posted a negative review on Yelp backfired bigtime.

 Inadequate security and a slow response to what may be a record hack.